adam-abed-abud/adam-abed-abud.github.io/index.md

 - Performance of distributed file systems for large scale data-flow architectures -->

 <span class="fa fa-rocket about-icon"></span>  As a research scientist, I'm interested in diverse fields such as Data storage technologies, Data Acquisition systems, Data Analysis, Machine Learning.
-Check out my [publications](https://adam-abed-abud.github.io/publications/) to know more on what I work on
+Check out my [publications](https://adam-abed-abud.github.io/publications/) to know more about my past research activities.

-<span class="fa fa-university about-icon"></span>  I have a MSc in Nuclear and Particle Physics from Italy and a PhD in Applied Physics specializing in computer engineering and data storage technologies from the UK
+<span class="fa fa-university about-icon"></span>  I have a MSc in Nuclear and Particle Physics from Italy and a PhD in Applied Physics specializing in computer engineering and data storage technologies from the UK.